Business

 Pavesen Says Reputation Management Is Becoming Essential for Family Offices Protecting Multi-Generational Wealth

+Advisory firm identifies structural shift as digital perception moves from PR afterthought to governance priority among global family offices.
 Family offices have long been built to protect wealth across generations.
 Yet they are now being forced to protect something far less tangible, and far less controllable: how that wealth, and the people behind it, are perceived online.

 Pavesen reports that reputation management is moving rapidly from the margins of advisory services into the formal governance structures of family offices worldwide.
-What was once treated as a reactive function to be activated when something had already gone wrong is now being formalised as a standing discipline alongside investment oversight, tax planning, and legal risk.
+What was once treated as a reactive function to be activated when something had already gone wrong is now being formalized as a standing discipline alongside investment oversight, tax planning, and legal risk.

 Global wealth itself continues to expand, adding urgency to the issue.
 The Capgemini World Wealth Report recorded a 2.6% growth in the global high-net-worth individual population in 2024, increasing the scale and visibility of private wealth, even as information about that wealth has never been easier to surface or misrepresent.
+Reports from J.P.
+Morgan and Knight Frank point to a parallel rise in the number and sophistication of family offices, many of which are formalizing governance structures to manage increasingly complex cross-border interests and generational transitions.

+Reputation, however, has historically occupied an ambiguous position.
 “Family offices are used to managing assets they can see and measure,” said Tony McChrystal, Founder and Managing Director of Pavesen.
 “Reputation doesn’t behave like that.
 It’s shaped externally and often unpredictably.
 It also tends to surface at the exact moment scrutiny is highest.”

 Central to Pavesen’s analysis is what he has termed the privacy paradox.
 Its research found that for every source an individual directly controls, such as a personal website or verified profile, there are approximately 8 external sources beyond their reach.
 Families that have deliberately maintained a low public profile may have less influence over how they are represented online than those who have engaged more openly.
 Discretion thus does not equal control.

+The issue is further complicated by the role of AI-driven information systems, which aggregate and present content without distinguishing between a verified biography and an outdated forum post.
 “AI doesn’t differentiate between a carefully written biography and a forum post,” McChrystal said.
 “It treats both as inputs into a single narrative.
-For families who have prioritised discretion, that can produce a version of their identity that feels unfamiliar and occasionally inaccurate.”
+For families who have prioritized discretion, that can produce a version of their identity that feels unfamiliar and occasionally inaccurate.”

 The implications are particularly acute during generational transitions.
 Successors are inheriting not only financial assets but also decades of accumulated digital history, much of it shaped before they had any involvement or oversight.
 Legacy business disputes, fragmented media coverage, and outdated associations have a tendency to rank well and age poorly.